koad/io/README.md

 by saving a task as a command, and saving the environment variables used,

-- I can remember show I did a thing
+- I can remember how I did a thing
 - I can replay the thing I did
 - I can automate the thing I did
 - I can keep my things together as simple files and folders